 The Rev’d Canon Bruce Boase – Priest-in-Charge, The Parish of Green Hills and Wakka Wakka Elder

-Every Christmas Bishop Jeremy mails a beautiful large card featuring a painting by an Alice Springs based artist, Rod Moss.
+Every Christmas Bishop Jeremy mails a beautiful large card featuring a painting by an Alice Springs-based artist, Rod Moss.
 Rod’s use of both paint and graphite gives the paintings a decidedly earthy feel.
 Rod generously gives Bishop Jeremy permission to use his paintings on his Christmas cards.

-Bishop Jeremy obviously takes great care in writing these cards.
-The handwriting is neat and the message is uniquely personal, thoughtful and sincere.
+Bishop Jeremy obviously takes great care in writing these cards – the handwriting is neat and the message is uniquely personal, thoughtful and sincere.
 He must start writing these months ahead – I am told that he writes nearly 300 of them annually.

 Bishop Jeremy’s Christmas cards depict real-life scenes of Arrente people that tie in directly with the nativity.
-His cards help connect the receiver’s Christmas experience with that of the First Peoples of these lands.
-This shows that he has sensitivity for our stories.
+His cards help connect the receiver’s Christmas experience with that of the First Peoples of these lands, which shows that he has sensitivity for our stories.
 Bishop Jeremy’s Christmas card design choice makes the Gospel current, raw and real for all of us – the humble living situations of people in contemporary remote communities in our country’s heart are connected with the historical Bethlehem inn.